devOS-Sanity-Edition/Crab/README.md

 2. Have the Crab description of doom
 3. Start the function of Crab
 4. Function must have the crab in there commented out.

+## Milestone
+1. All programing languages have crab
+2. Crab 🦀